shubhe25p/lammps/README.md

 to the expected value on computed on Perlmutter ( -8.7467391 ).
 The tolerance for the relative error is a physics-motivated function of the problem size and is more strict for larger problems.
-The result of the validation test is printed on the second line of the script output.
+Because this test is based on statistical properties of the simulated system, it is not sensitive to this source of variation describe in [Section 2.3](#23-numerical-reproducibility) The result of the validation test is printed on the second line of the script output.
 For example:
 ```